vshabadkz/SSRN/README.md

-This repo contains my published SSRN preprints.
-See https://www.ssrn.com/author=7847528
+This repo contains my published SSRN preprints (https://www.ssrn.com/author=7847528) and other publications.